-Article 25: VEHICLE DESIGN
+ARTICLE 25: VEHICLE DESIGN

-- a) During vehicle design, construction and competition planning, participating Teams must pay particular attention to all aspects of safety, i.e. Driver safety, the safety of other Team members and spectator safety. - i.
-Prototype vehicles must have three or four running wheels, which under normal running conditions must be all in continuous contact with the road. - ii.
-UrbanConcept vehicles must have exactly four wheels, which under normal running conditions must be all in continuous contact with the road.
-A fifth wheel for any purpose is forbidden. - b) Aerodynamic appendages, which adjust or are prone to changing shape due to wind whilst the vehicle is in motion, are forbidden. - c) Vehicle bodies must not include any external appendages that might be dangerous to other Participants; e.g. pointed part of the vehicle body.
-Any sharp points must have a radius of 5 cm or greater, alternatively they should be made of foam or similar deformable material. - d) Vehicle body panels must be rigid with an appropriate stiffness not to be prone to changing shape due to wind. - e) The vehicle interior must not contain any objects that might injure the Driver during a collision. - f) Windows must not be made of any material which may shatter into sharp shards.
-Recommended material: Polycarbonate (e.g. Lexan) - g) Any cover of the energy compartment (engine/motor/transmission/battery, etc.) should be easy to open for quick inspection access. - h) All parts of the drive train, including fuel tank, hydrogen system components, etc. must be within the confines of the body cover. - i) All objects in the vehicle must be securely mounted.
-Bungee cords or other elastic material are not permitted for securing heavy objects like batteries. - j) All vehicles must have a solid floor and frame that prevents any part of the driver's body from contacting the ground. - k) All vehicles (including Prototypes) must be fully covered.
+- a) During vehicle design, construction and competition planning, participating teams must pay attention to all aspects of safety, including the safety of the driver, participants, volunteers and spectators. - i.
+Prototype vehicles must have three or four running wheels that are in constant contact with the road. - ii.
+Prototype vehicles must have a minimum crumple zone of 100 mm between the front of the vehicle body and the driver's feet. - iii.
+UrbanConcept vehicles must have exactly four wheels that are in constant contact with the road. - b) Aerodynamic appendages, which adjust or are prone to changing shape due to wind, are not allowed. - c) Vehicle bodies must not include any external appendages that might be dangerous to participants; this includes pointed parts of the vehicle body.
+Sharp points must have a radius of 50 mm or greater or covered with foam or a deformable material. - d) Vehicle body panels and windows must be rigid and may not change shape due to wind. - e) The vehicle interior must not contain any objects that might injure the Driver in the event of a collision.

+Windows must not shatter into sharp shards.
+Protective film covering the windows is allowed, but must not distort the driver's visibility.

+- f) The energy compartment (engine/motor/transmission/battery, etc.) should be easy to access for quick inspection. - g) All parts of the drive train, including fuel tank, hydrogen system components, etc. must be within the confines of the body cover. - h) All objects in the vehicle must be securely mounted.
+Bungee cords or other elastic material are not permitted for securing heavy objects like batteries. - i) All vehicles must have a solid floor and frame that prevent any part of the driver's body from contacting the ground. - j) All vehicles must be fully covered.
 Open top vehicles are not allowed.
-Vehicles that look like bicycles, tricycles or wheelchairs are not acceptable. - 1) The Organisers may provide any team with telemetry equipment (see Section 5) and request them to install it in their vehicle for the purpose of competition monitoring and result calculation.
-In this case the main housing of the telemetry equipment will need to be installed inside the vehicle and the team must provide a hole in the body of the vehicle of no more than 32 mm for the passage of cables to one or more outside antennae which will need to be attached outside on top of the vehicle.
-Teams will be informed during technical inspection if such an installation is required and receive further installation guidelines.
-To ensure competitive fairness all teams in a particular energy class and vehicle category will have to install identical equipment.
-In addition, all teams are required to provide a regulated DC source for powering telemetry equipment (see Article 1:m).
+Vehicles that look like bicycles, tricycles or wheelchairs are not acceptable. - k) The Organisers will provide all UrbanConcept vehicles with a telemetry System and require them to install in their vehicle for competition monitoring and result calculation (see Section 5).

-Article 26: CHASSIS/MONOCOQUE SOLIDITY
+ARTICLE 26: CHASSIS/MONOCOQUE SOLIDITY

-a) Teams must ensure that the vehicle chassis or monocoque is designed wide and long enough to effectively protect the Driver's body in the case of collisions or rollovers.
-The Organisers will exclude any vehicle whose construction is deemed to be dangerous.
+a) Teams must ensure that the vehicle chassis or monocoque will safely protect the driver's body, including crumple space in the event of a front, side, or rollover collision.